 First Nations Equity Financing Program

-The First Nations Equity Financing Program provides loan guarantees that support First Nations to secure equity ownership in revenue-generating projects, creating long-term economic benefits for First Nations and supporting economic growth in British Columbia.
+The First Nations Equity Financing Program provides loan guarantees that support First Nations to secure equity ownership in new and incremental revenue-generating projects, creating long-term economic benefits for First Nations and supporting economic growth in British Columbia.

 On this page

-The First Nations Equity Financing Program (FNEFP) will provide provincial loan guarantees to First Nations securing equity positions in revenue-generating projects within their traditional territories.
-By improving access to capital, the program supports First Nations ownership, strengthens participation in project governance, and advances long-term economic benefits for participating Nations and for British Columbia.
+The First Nations Equity Financing Program (FNEFP) provides provincial loan guarantees that support First Nations to secure equity ownership in new and incremental revenue-generating projects within their traditional territories.
+By improving access to capital, the program supports First Nations ownership in projects, strengthens participation in project governance, advances long-term economic benefits for participating First Nations, and supports economic growth and prosperity in British Columbia.

-The Program’s design incorporates a robust risk management approach, including rigorous due diligence.
-Applicants must provide a high level of assurance that project proposals are commercially viable as a condition for loan guarantee approval.
+The program’s design incorporates a robust risk management approach, including rigorous due diligence, similar to what would be expected with a commercial lender.
+Applicants must demonstrate that project proposals are commercially viable as a condition for loan guarantee approval.

 • Support First Nations to secure equity positions in net new project investments that deliver long-term economic impacts